 - Train ticket round trip to Aguas Calientes Machu picchu.

 - Bus to the citadel of Machu Picchu

 - Excursion to the Sacred Valley of the Incas

 - Excursion to the salt mine Salineras and the unique and Amazing Moray

 - Machu Picchu Guided tour

-- Four nights accommodation in Cusco.
+- Three nights accommodation in Cusco.
 Hotel varies by option selected.